 c.
 The results of criminal convictions will be considered in hiring, discipline, dismissal, and other personnel decisions.
 If an applicant's or employee's criminal history or the resulting additional background check indicates that the person poses a threat to the physical safety of students or personnel or that the person has demonstrated that he or she does not have sufficient integrity, honesty, ethics, or other traits to fulfill his or her duties as a college employee, then the person's offer of employment will be withdrawn or the person's employment will be terminated.
 All newly hired and rehired employees are employed conditionally pending the review of the criminal records check and any resulting additional background investigation.

 d.
 Each employee is required to notify his or her immediate supervisor and the appropriate Human Resources representative within five calendar days after any felony criminal conviction, guilty plea, or plea of no contest.
 Any employee who is aware of any criminal conviction, guilty plea, or plea of no contest of another employee should notify the appropriate Human Resources representative.

-4. The College will require an applicant to agree to credit checks for positions which are subject to bonding and have access to cash, checks, credit card transactions, or bank account information.
-When applying for such a position, the refusal to consent to a credit check will result in the applicant not being offered employment, or if a conditional offer has been made, the offer will be withdrawn or the employee’s employment will be terminated, as applicable.
+4. The college will require an applicant to agree to credit checks for positions which are subject to bonding and have access to cash, checks, credit card transactions, or bank account information.
+When applying for such a position, the refusal to consent to a credit check will result in the applicant not being offered employment.
+If a conditional offer has been made, the offer will be withdrawn or the employee’s employment will be terminated, as applicable.